devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Overall, data alignment in Pandas is essential for ensuring that operations on multiple datasets maintain their integrity and context while effectively managing any missing data.

-## 2) Explain how Pandas aligns data automatically when performing operations between different DataFrames.
-Demonstrate this with an example, considering two DataFrames that have different row indices and column labels.
+## <mark> 2) Explain how Pandas aligns data automatically when performing operations between different DataFrames.
+Demonstrate this with an example, considering two DataFrames that have different row indices and column labels. </mark>

 Pandas automatically aligns data when performing operations between different DataFrames by matching their row indices and column labels.
 This feature ensures that calculations are performed on corresponding data points, even if the DataFrames have different shapes or labels.
 If any labels do not match, Pandas fills in the missing values with NaN (Not a Number) to indicate the absence of data.